fastlane/fastlane/precheck/README.md

 # Need help?
 Please submit an issue on GitHub and provide information about your setup

-# Want to improve review's rules?
+# Want to improve precheck's rules?
 Please submit an issue on GitHub and provide information about your App Store rejection!
 Make sure you scrub out any personally identifiable information since this will be public.

 # Code of Conduct
-Help us keep `review` open and inclusive.
+Help us keep `precheck` open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/fastlane/fastlane/blob/master/CODE_OF_CONDUCT.md).

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.